xavierraffin/xavierraffin.github.io/_posts/2016-12-17-Custom-webmap-from-multiple-images.md

 The general principle follow several steps:

-1. Change color bands to merge Red Green Blue into one band
+1. Change color channels to merge Red Green Blue into one channels
-2. Merge overlaping images
+2. Merge overlapping images
-3. Add geographical data into images transforming PNGs into Geotiff
+3. Add geographical data into images transforming PNGs into geotiff
 4. Change geotiff from RGB to RGBA
 5. Build an _Image pyramid_ from Geotiff images
 6. Loading images into Geoserver
-7. Finalyse layer style: apply final color, merge with other layers
+7. Finalize layer style: apply final color, merge with other layers
 8. Build TMS directory tree with Mapproxy
 9. Serve tile from this directory with NGINX
-10. Built a leaflet map displaying the map in a webpage
+10. Built a leaflet map on a webpage

 _Note: Maybe it is possible to skip one step (especialy color manipulation) but all attempts I made failed_

 I won't present the python & bash script glue but only important commands and tools.
-Some steps suppose that you'll save and sort temporary images with caution.

-## Change color bands
+## Change color channels

 This is a mandatory step because Geoserver is not able to style raster with data in several "band" (See Geoserver section further).